justaman045/portfolio/content/posts/codedamn/complete-guide-to-git-and-github-for-beginners.md

 ---
 title: Complete Guide to Git and GitHub as a Complete Beginner
 publishedDate: "2023-03-18"
+lastUpdatedDate: "2023-11-18"
 tags: ["git", "github", "developer", "tips", "programming", "tools", "productivity"]
 status: "published"
 type: Post
-# summary: In this article, we'll discuss git and GitHub from scratch to advanced to make your codebase completly organised and ready to use in production.
+description: In this article, we'll discuss git and GitHub from scratch to advanced to make your codebase completly organised and ready to use in production.
 ---

-# Complete Guide to Git and GitHub for Beginners

 Imagine that you have a program that you wanna share with other people or just even want to collaborate with others.
 In that case, you've got Two options: